allengotstuff/ProgressButton/README.md

+# ProgressButton

-A button that can turn into a progress when downloading, and turn back to a button
+## A round rect button that can transform to a progress bar when downloading.